-We have, however, made a number of recommendations in this report, which we would ask Council to consider to further strengthen internal control and public reporting.
+We have, however, repeated two of our 2019-20 recommendations in this report, where we still have significant concerns which we would ask Council to reconsider.
 A risk score has been placed against each recommendation, based on the following assessment:

-- Low as representing Best Practice, or minor infringements of legislation; - Medium as representing a small but easily manageable risk with minimal changes to procedures; - High as serious issues requiring immediate action.
+- Low as representing Best Practice, or minor infringements of legislation; - Medium as representing a small but easily manageable risk with minimal changes to procedures; - High as serious issues requiring immediate action (there are no recommendations in this category).